plakich/eca/README.md

 https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#memory_issues

 As I mentioned, this example was a bit contrived.
-You could forgo CSS animations entirely and animate strictly in js, using eca mainly for its scroll detection feature.
-You would still have to add the animate class in the html so eca would know you want that element animated.
+You could forgo CSS animations entirely and animate strictly in js, using ECA mainly for its scroll detection feature.
+You would still have to add the animate class in the html so ECA would know you want that element animated.
 To know when the animated class was added, you could define an empty CSS animation (with just a name and empty keyframes) or use a mutation observer to see if any elements have had the animated class added to it--and then run your JS animation from there.

 ## Identical Element Group Names and Animation Order <a name="distinct-element-names"></a>

-**eca assumes text elements with the same identifiers (i.e., text elements who have the same first class name on their class lists) are distinct elements, each part of a different group** of elements. **With normal elements, an element is part of the same group no matter where it’s at in the html as long as it has the same class name first in its class list.** So, for example, these divs across different sections are all considered part of the same element group:
+**ECA assumes text elements with the same identifiers (i.e., text elements who have the same first class name on their class lists) are distinct elements, each part of a different group** of elements. **With normal elements, an element is part of the same group no matter where it’s at in the html as long as it has the same class name first in its class list.** So, for example, these divs across different sections are all considered part of the same element group:

 ```
 <section class=”section-1”>